isomerpages/scamshield/pages/faq.md

 The app filters incoming calls and text messages.
 ScamShield compares an incoming call against a list maintained by the Singapore Police Force to determine if the number has been used for illegal purposes and blocks it.

-When you receive an incoming SMS from an unknown contact,  ScamShield will determine if the SMS is a scam using an on-device algorithm and filters the messages to a junk SMS folder.
+When you receive an incoming SMS from an unknown contact,  ScamShield will determine if the SMS is a scam using an on-device algorithm.
+For iOS, it filters the messages to a junk SMS folder.
+For Android, a notification is sent to users to notify them that a scam message has been received.

 Scam SMSes will be sent to NCPC and SPF for collation.
 This keeps the app updated and will help protect others from such scam calls and messages.